ludus-leonis/FreeBeeGee/docs/datamodel.md

 `b`
 : An array of badges of a *piece*.
 Each entry is the name of one asset of type `tag`.
 Those are usually displayed in their label.

+### Special pieces

+A *piece* with `id` and `a` set to `ffffffffffffffff` represents the (laser)pointer.
+There can only be one on the table.

+A *piece* with `id` and `a` set to `fffffffffffffffe` represents the LOS line.
+There can only be one on the table.
+The `x`/`y` do not represent the center of this piece, but the center of the starting point of the line. `w` and `h` represent the width and height in px of the line's bounding box.
+It will always be drawn to the opposite corner.
+Width and height can be negative, extending the box to the left or upwards from the starting point.

+Special pieces feature the following additional fields:

 `expires`
 : Timestamp in seconds-since-epoch when this *piece* expires.
 It should no longer displayed if that time is reached.
 Clients should compare it with the `Servertime` HTTP header and not with a local clock value.
 No `expires` field means no expiration.

 ## Templates